Recipe for Snow Ice Cream From the Blizzard of 1978

 With school and workplaces closed, many of us looked back to a long blizzard in 1978 and remembered a recipe for snow ice cream.
-We made the dessert quickly, because by noon the next day in April, all the snow was melted.
+We made the dessert quickly—because by noon the next day, all the snow had melted.

-A traditional Southern and Midwestern recipe used in the 1970s calls for only three ingredients of snow, vanilla, and condensed milk, but results in an overly icy, fast melting, and weak concoction.
+A traditional Southern and Midwestern recipe from the 1970s calls for only three ingredients of snow, vanilla, and condensed milk—but this results in an overly icy, fast-melting, and weak concoction.

 A little experimentation resulted in the following recipe, which is richer overall, and more solid.
 The original dessert was made on my grandfather's farm beginning in 1870.

 - 3 tablespoons pure vanilla

 I like to chill the metal bowl first in the freezer and then make the ice cream outside to keep the bowl cold and the snow from melting.
 In fact, it's great to put the bowl down into a mound of snow to hold it still.
 COLD!

 - In a large metal bowl, break and beat the eggs briskly.